What 2020 taught us: Cooperation means everything26. August 2020

 The world today is joining forces against an invisible enemy.
 Our formeost weapon is cooperation.
 Because behind the seriousness and surrealism of the newspaper headlines, we find human behaviour at its best.

 The last weeks have seen an increase in the spread of the Coronavirus globally.
-We have seen stories out of India, South Africa and Uganda about scocieties almost grinding to a halt.
-We in Norway are fortunate, as we have a health system which can assist those who are infected , and a social security system which can assist with the economic consequences of the health crisis, be it for businesses or for individuals.
+We have seen stories out of India, South Africa and Uganda about societies almost grinding to a halt.
+We in Norway are fortunate, as we have a health system which can assist those who are infected, and a social security system which can assist with the economic consequences of the health crisis, whether they impact businesses or individuals.

 This is not the case in many of Norec’s partner-countries.
 In Sub-Saharan Africa, 400 million people are living in extreme poverty.
 There are no unemployment benefits or compensations for lost income, leaving the people affected with no alternative than unemployment.
 Thus, the economic consequences create more fear for some than fear for the virus itself.

 Cooperation is essential if all countries are to be able to get through the crisis in a stable condition.
-In Norway, we need to have two actions goings at the same time; both strengthening our own ability to handle the disease, as well as the global ability.
+In Norway, we need to have two actions going at the same time: both strengthening our own ability to handle the disease, as well as the global ability to do so.
 Because a virus-free Norway will not matter if other countries will have to continue to struggle with it.

 Some examples: our partners Blue Dragon and Phare Ponleu Association are using streaming and video-production, meaning that their participants can continue to follow their students from abroad.
-The IT-companies Laboremus and Quesnay have their staff working from home through digital meetings and follow up, meaning that their business can be continued.
-Social media has also become the main channel for the World Association of Girl Guides and Girl Scouts, whose exchange participants are actively spreading info about Covid-19.
+The IT-companies Laboremus and Quesnay have their staff working from home through digital meetings and follow up, meaning that their business can continue.
+Social media has also become the main channel for the World Association of Girl Guides and Girl Scouts, whose exchange participants are actively spreading information about Covid-19.

 One day, the ongoing health crisis will be over.
 We and the world will continue our course with challenges and possibilities.
 And when everyday life starts again, we will return to old projects, and start up new ones.
 Mutual sharing of knowledge, competency and experiences have never been more important.